 The Inglewood Police Department K-9 Unit began in 1976 with six dogs.
-Currently, the Department provides funding for four K-9 Teams.
+Currently, the Department provides funding for six K-9 Teams.
 The Unit maintains a high level of proficiency with their K-9 teams because of the extensive training they undergo.
 Each handler/K-9 team must complete many hours of training before being certified by a Departmental trainer to enter service.
 Once certified, each team continues to receive additional training both on and off-duty.
 Each team must also pass a yearly certification by the State of California Peace Officer Standards and Training (POST) Commission.

 Our K-9 Teams training consist of weekly training at our Department, monthly training with K-9 Teams from other jurisdictions, and monthly training with our SWAT Team.
 The K-9 Teams are used for locating suspects, searching for drugs, searching buildings, and other uses.